This post about the cost to incorporate in the U.S. is an Advertisement under Rule of Professional Conduct 1-400, Standard 5.

 - All associated counseling

 For foreign clients who lack a U.S. social security number, I can obtain an Employer Identification Number for a fixed fee of $500.
+(See How Much Does It Cost to Obtain an EIN?)
 There is no need for foreign clients to come to the U.S. for the incorporation process.

 Timing: If the client is prompt in providing information and signing documents, the process typically can be completed in about a week (but see the note below concerning forming entities in California).